kubedb/docs/docs/guides/pgpool/quickstart/quickstart.md

 ## Create a Pgpool Server

-KubeDB implements a Pgpool crd to define the specifications of a Pgpool.
+KubeDB implements a Pgpool CRD to define the specifications of a Pgpool.

 Below is the Pgpool object created in this tutorial.